 Was Jesus' resurrection nothing unusual? -- part of a reply to C. Dennis McKinsey

 The Impossible Faith -- Offers 17 reasons why Christianity could not have survived in the ancient world unless it had indisputable evidence of the resurrection of Jesus.
-Now available in book form from Amazon.com, and will be updated in depth in Defending the Resurrection
+Now available in book form from Amazon.com, and updated in depth in Defending the Resurrection

 Did Joseph of Arimathea not exist? -- an argument made to subvert the point that Jesus was buried in his tomb

 These essays also provide answers to common naturalist theories (e.g., stolen body, hallucination, etc.) although we are reserving some material for the new resource in 2010.